arjunr2/personal-website/docs/pubs.md

 <figure markdown="span">
   ![wali-image2](assets/pubs/Pitot.svg){ width="1000rem" }
 </figure>
-*Performance prediction in heterogeneous edge computing systems is critical to effective resource allocation.
+*Performance prediction in heterogeneous edge computing systems is critical for effective resource allocation and cost optimization.
 We formulate this problem as matrix completion, which can be extended to handle complex, edge-specific concerns such as interference and uncertainty quantification accurately.*